MrGeorgeous/higholymp/README.md

 # HighOlymp

-Web application to search olympiad privileges in Russian universities.
+A web application to look up olympiad privileges in Russian universities.

 For further details, see new [data model of 2021](http://github.com/MrGeorgeous/OlympiadAPI).

 ## Features

-* View and search Bachelor's programmes of universities
+* View and search for Bachelor's programmes in universities
-* See excessive list of accepted olympiads
+* See an expansive list of state-approved olympiads
-* Mark favorite programmes
+* Bookmark favourite programmes
-* Mark taken olympiads and search based on these achievements
+* Bookmark attended olympiads and apply them as a search criterion

 ## Some db specifications